-Under the terms of the TechnipFMC Incentive Award Plan (the "Incentive Plan") and proposed Directors' Remuneration Policy non-executive directors may earn up to \$500,000 per year in the form of cash and grant date fair value of equity awards.
+Under the terms of our Incentive Plan and proposed Directors' Remuneration Policy non-executive directors may earn up to \$500,000 per year in the form of cash and grant date fair value of equity awards.
 However, the Incentive Plan grants the Board the authority to set and modify the terms of the directors' compensation plan to pay less than that amount.